outofcoffee/imposter/docs/stores.md

 > **Stores are experimental**
 >
-> This means the API is subject to change or removal in future versions.
+> This means the API is subject to change (or deprecation) in future versions.

 Imposter allows you to store data for use later.
-This can be useful for:
+Benefits:

-- use data from one request in the response to a later request
+- use data from one request in a later request
-- tests to verify what was sent to a mock
+- your tests can verify what was sent to a mock by your application
-- test data setup before a mock is used
+- set up/seed test data before a mock is used

 ## Enabling Stores